ccs1201/ccs-boot/README.md

 - **Request body conversion**: JSON conversion to the expected object type for controller method parameters has been implemented.
 - **Support for status codes**: The `@EndpointResponseCode` annotation has been implemented to allow the return of HTTP status codes along with the response.
 - **Fixed `Content-Type` header** to `application/json` in responses.
+- - **CcsBootCustomException** to throw exceptions with a custom  HTTP status.

 ## Next Steps
 - **Request body conversion**: ~~Implement JSON conversion to the expected object type for controller method parameters.~~